Faizul-Bitto/learn-GoLang/08. types of functions/c. anonymous function/README.md

 ```
 12
+12
 ```

 **Explanation:**

-- The anonymous function is called with arguments 5 and 7
+- The first anonymous function (IIFE) is called with arguments 5 and 7
-- Inside the function, z = x + y = 5 + 7 = 12
+- Inside the function, z = x + y = 5 + 7 = 12, which is printed
+- The second anonymous function is assigned to variable `add` and called with arguments 5 and 7
-- The result 12 is printed to the console using `fmt.Println(z)`
+- The `add` function returns 12, which is then printed by `fmt.Println(add(5, 7))`

 ## Running the Code